awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 To create a new Amazon ECS task definition, or register a new revision to an existing task definition and use Service Connect, see [Creating a task definition using the new console](create-task-definition.md)\.

-To create a new Amazon ECS service that uses Service Connect, see [Creating a service using the new console](create-service-console-v2.md)\.
+To create a new Amazon ECS service that uses Service Connect, see [Creating a service using the console](create-service-console-v2.md)\.

 ## Service Connect pricing<a name="service-connect-pricing"></a>